Government super contributions

 The low income super tax offset compensates you for the tax you

 pay on concessional (before tax) contributions.
-Concessional
+Concessional contributions include your

-contributions include your employer contributions, salary
+employer contributions, salary sacrificed super

-sacrificed super contributions and personal contributions you've
+contributions and personal contributions you've claimed a tax

 If you earn $37,000 a year or less, and are eligible, the